Consulta OnLine (periodico online) ISSN 1971-9892

 all of this has not prevented politics from giving way to the economy, and the

-economy from retreating in favor of finance, leading to an unconstitutional
+economy from retreating in favor of finance, leading

-especially, between generations.
+and businesses, and, especially, between generations.

 The Constituent Assembly